 The Baphomet is an imagined pagan deity (i.e., a product of Christian folklore concerning pagans), revived in the 19th century as a figure of occultism and Satanism.
 Often mistaken for Satan, it represents the duality of male and female, as well as Heaven and Hell or night and day signified by the raising of one arm and the downward gesture of the other.
 It can be taken in fact, to represent any of the major harmonious dichotomies of the cosmos.

-It first appeared in 11th and 12th century Latin and Proven¨al as a corruption of "Mahomet", the Latinisation of "Muhammad", but later it appeared as a term for a pagan idol in trial transcripts of the Inquisition of the Knights Templar in the early 14th century.
+It first appeared in 11th and 12th century Latin and Provencal as a corruption of "Mahomet", the Latinization of "Muhammad", but later it appeared as a term for a pagan idol in trial transcripts of the Inquisition of the Knights Templar in the early 14th century.
 The name first came into popular English-speaking consciousness in the 19th century, with debate and speculation on the reasons for the suppression of the Templars.

-Since 1855, the name Baphomet has been associated with a "Sabbatic Goat" image drawn by Eliphas Levi.
+Since 1856 the name Baphomet has been associated with the "Sabbatic Goat" its image above drawn by Eliphas Levi, composed of binary elements representing the symbolization of the equilibrium of opposites - half-human and half-animal, male and female, good and evil, etc. Levi's intention was to symbolize his concept of balance, with Baphomet representing the goal of perfect social order.
 Central to the accusations brought against the Knights Templar, was the accusation that, they worshipped an idol named Baphomet, which is said to have taken the form of a head or sometimes a Black Cat.
 The truth behind this mythos varies with various scholars.

 The Baphomet is one aspect of the Templars mythos, could generate so many theories as to its true origins is amazing.
 The interest in the Baphomet has survived over 600 years and taken many forms.
 The opinions on the Baphomet vary greatly from scholar to scholar and mystic path to mystic path.
 The purpose of this section is to shed some light on some of the theories and the connection, if any, to the Knights Templar.